I. NAME AND LOCATION

 to be approved by the Board.

-All moneys received by the Clerk-Treasurer for library purposes shall be placed in a depository designated by the Board as soon as possible.
-The Clerk-Treasurer shall keep an account of funds credited to the Board and shall render a statement to the Board monthly showing the revenues and receipts from whatever sources derived, the disbursements and the purposes for such disbursements, the assets and liabilities of the Board, and the appropriation balances.
-At the end of each fiscal year, the Clerk-Treasurer shall submit to the Board a complete financial statement showing the receipts and expenditures in detail for the entire fiscal year.
+All moneys received by the fiscal officer for library purposes shall be placed in a depository designated by the Board as soon as possible.
+The fiscal officer shall keep an account of funds credited to the Board and shall render a statement to the Board monthly showing the revenues and receipts from whatever sources derived, the disbursements and the purposes for such disbursements, the assets and liabilities of the Board, and the appropriation balances.
+At the end of each fiscal year, the fiscal officer shall submit to the Board a complete financial statement showing the receipts and expenditures in detail for the entire fiscal year.

-All checks paying out funds of the library shall be signed by the Clerk-Treasurer.
+All checks paying out funds of the library shall be signed by the fiscal officer.

-The Clerk-Treasurer shall attend all Board meetings.
+The fiscal officer shall attend all Board meetings.
 He/she shall keep a true and accurate account of all proceedings and shall have custody of the minutes.

 The President may form and appoint Board members to committees as needs arise.
 The President will serve in an ex-officio member of each committee.

 The Board shall hire and fix the compensation of the Director who shall be the chief administrator and the librarian of the library.
+The Director will have a Masters Degree in Library Science from an accredited institution and be able to obtain Ohio Public Library certification.
 The Director shall have full charge of the administration and operations of the library in accordance with the objectives and policies adopted by the Board and under the direction and review of the Board.

 The Director shall be held responsible for the care of all library buildings owned by the Board and all equipment, for public relations, for the employment and direction of the library staff, for the selection, acquisition and disposition of library materials within the annual appropriations adopted by the Board and subject to the general policies from time to time adopted by the Board.